hofiisek/Chezz/README.md

 and detekt (https://github.com/detekt/detekt) for code analysis.

 ### Why?
-- mainly to get familiar with Kotlin and to see it's power
+- mainly to get familiar with Kotlin and to see its power
-- also, lockdown boredom has been taking too long already
+- also, lockdown boredom has been going on for too long already
-- Queen's Gambit? coincidence?? :)

 ### Features
 - valid movement of pieces